MuizMahdi/Algorthims-Notebook/patterns/slidingwindow/README.md

 In some cases, the size of the sliding window is not fixed, and it needs to be expanded or shrank based on the problem constraints, giving us two variants of sliding windows:
-1. Fixed windows
+## 1. Fixed-sized sliding windows
-2. Variable windows
+Useful for finding contiguous sub-array of length K that matches a condition.

 ### Examples of Use Cases
 - Finding the average of all contiguous sub-arrays of length K in an array.